Double Pessimism is Provably Efficient for Distributionally Robust Offline Reinforcement Learning: Generic Algorithm and Robust Partial Coverage: Introduction

-\paragraph*{Robust reinforcement learning.} Robust RL is usually modeled as a robust MDP (RMDP) \citep{iyengar2005robust,el2005robust}, and its planning has been well studied \citep{iyengar2005robust,el2005robust,xu2010distributionally,wang2022policy,wang2022convergence}.
-Recently, learning robust RL has attracted considerable attention, and a growing body of works studies this problem in the generative model \citep{yang2021towards,panaganti2022sample,si2023distributionally,wang2023finite,yang2023avoiding, xu2023improved, clavier2023towards}, online setting \citep{wang2021online,badrinath2021robust,dong2022online}, and offline setting \citep{zhou2021finite, panaganti2022robust, shi2022distributionally,ma2022distributionally}.
+\paragraph*{Robust reinforcement learning in robust Markov decision processes.} Robust RL is usually modeled as a robust MDP (RMDP) \citep{iyengar2005robust,el2005robust}, and its planning has been well studied \citep{iyengar2005robust,el2005robust,xu2010distributionally,wang2022policy,wang2022convergence}.
+Recently, robust RL in RMDPs has attracted considerable attention, and a growing body of works studies this problem in the generative model \citep{yang2021towards,panaganti2022sample,si2023distributionally,wang2023finite,yang2023avoiding, xu2023improved, clavier2023towards}, online setting \citep{wang2021online,badrinath2021robust,dong2022online}, and offline setting \citep{zhou2021finite, panaganti2022robust, shi2022distributionally,ma2022distributionally}.
 Our work focuses on robust offline RL, and we provide a more in-depth comparison with \citet{zhou2021finite,shi2022distributionally,ma2022distributionally} as follows.
-Under the full coverage condition, \citet{zhou2021finite} provide the first sample-efficient algorithm for $\mathcal{S} \times \mathcal{A}$-rectangular tabular RMDPs.
-Then, \citet{shi2022distributionally} leverage the pessimism principle and design a sample-efficient offline algorithm that only requires robust partial coverage data for $\mathcal{S} \times \mathcal{A}$-rectangular tabular RMDPs. \citet{ma2022distributionally} propose a new $d$-rectangular RMDP and develop a pessimistic type algorithm that can find a near-optimal policy with partial coverage data.
+Under the full coverage condition (a uniformly lower bounded data distribution), \citet{zhou2021finite} provide the first sample-efficient algorithm for $\mathcal{S} \times \mathcal{A}$-rectangular tabular RMDPs.
+After, \citet{shi2022distributionally} leverage the pessimism principle and design a sample-efficient offline algorithm that only requires robust partial coverage data for $\mathcal{S} \times \mathcal{A}$-rectangular tabular RMDPs. \citet{ma2022distributionally} propose a new $d$-rectangular RMDP and develop a pessimistic style algorithm that can find a near-optimal robust policy with partial coverage data.
 In comparison, we provide a generic algorithm that can not only solve the models in \citet{zhou2021finite,shi2022distributionally,ma2022distributionally}, but can also tackle various newly proposed RMDP models such as $\mathcal{S} \times \mathcal{A}$-rectangular factored RMDP, $\mathcal{S} \times \mathcal{A}$-rectangular kernel RMDP, and $\mathcal{S} \times \mathcal{A}$-rectangular neural RMDP.
 See Table~\ref{table:comp} for a summary.
 Moreover, we propose a new pessimistic type learning principle ``double pessimism'' for robust offline RL.
-Although \citet{shi2022pessimistic} and \citet{ma2022distributionally} adopt the similar algorithmic idea in tabular or linear settings, neither of them shows that double pessimism is provably efficient for robust offline RL in the context of general function approximation.
+Although \citet{shi2022pessimistic} and \citet{ma2022distributionally} adopt the similar algorithmic idea in tabular or linear settings, neither of them have identified a general learning principle for robust offline RL in the regime of large state spaces.